tytan652/rfcs/text/0045-add-notion-of-protocol.md

   - The JSON schema will be modified to require the `"protocol"`field when the protocol is not auto-detectable.
 The same for the `"output"` field to keep backward compatibility.

 ## UI

+### Custom server protocol auto-detection

+The user can set a custom server through the service "Custom…", the protocol will be deduced based on URL prefixes from service outputs and default to RTMP if no matches.

+NOTE: Allowing the user to manually choose the protocol (e.g. HLS) is part of RFC 39.

 ### Audio encoders